Lorenzo Scott: Prominence

 Two Atlanta art collectors and an Atlanta gallery owner were important in the discovery and early sales of Lorenzo Scott's art.
-While living in East Point where he rented a house on Dill Avenue (which Mr. Scott fondly refers to as his "Dill Avenue Gallery"), he was able to hang his art on the walls, so that it could be shown and sold.
+While living in East Point, where he rented a house on Dill Avenue (whichScott fondly refers to as his "Dill Avenue Gallery"), he was able to hang his art on the walls, so that it could be shown and sold.
 Atlanta collectors William "Bill" Arnett came to the Dill Avenue location and took a number of paintings off the wall and placed them on the floor to be purchased.
 He bought a magnificent piece of painted furniture.
 These works would eventually become part of his Soul's Grown Deep project created to introduce the work of "so-called folk or outsider artists of the black American South [which] were a coherent cultural movement and constituted a crucial chapter in world art."

-At some time near or after the Arnett purchases, Bert Hunecke learned about Mr. Scott and visited the Dill Avenue location.
+At some time near or after the Arnett purchases, Bert Hunecke learned about Scott and visited the Dill Avenue location.
 He was so struck with the art that he agreed to buy the entire inventory in the house.
-Mr. Hunecke was instrumental in getting several of Mr. Scott's paintings into the Smithsonian and High Museums.
+Hunecke was instrumental in getting several of Scott's paintings into the Smithsonian and High Museums.

-Also, one day in the late 1980s, the gallery owner Mark Karleson met Mr. Scott hawking his paintings on the streets of Atlanta, and decided to exhibit some of the artist's work in his Modern Primitive Gallery.
+Also, one day in the late 1980s, the gallery owner Mark Karleson met Scott hawking his paintings on the streets of Atlanta, and decided to exhibit some of the artist's work in his Modern Primitive Gallery.
 Scott was, however, accustomed to selling his work directly "for cash" and did not use a consignment method that most galleries prefer.
 Karelson would buy the paintings directly, then sell them at the gallery to a variety of collectors.
 One of the most important sales was of a large number of paintings to the House of Blues Art Collection.